Physics-Informed Neural Network Models for EMT Simulators: Neural Networks Integration

-To parametrize a PINN, we use a fully connected feedforward Neural Network (NN) with $K$ hidden layers and $N_k$ neurons in each layer \cite{Goodfellow}.
+We use a fully connected feed-forward NN with $K$ hidden layers and $N_k$ neurons in each layer \cite{Goodfellow}.
 Each hidden layer $k$ comprises the weight matrices $W^k$ and bias vectors $b^k$.
-Together, they define the set of learnable parameters of the PINN, $\Theta = [{W^k, b^k}]$.
+Together, they define the set of learnable parameters of the NN, $\Theta = [{W^k, b^k}]$.
 The relation between inputs and outputs is defined by

-with $\sigma$ being the nonlinear activation function considered in all layers.
-We adjust the output layer to enforce the initial conditions $x_n$ by multiplying the PINN output by the step size $\Delta t$.
-This approach ensures numerical consistency and effectively provides an alternative to traditional integration schemes, such as the trapezoidal rule. \eqref{eq:outputlayer} defines the relation between the differential states at consecutive time steps: